Observable tests of self-interacting dark matter in galaxy clusters: cosmological simulations with SIDM and baryons: Strong-lensing properties

 \subsubsection{CLASH clusters}

 For comparison with our simulated clusters, we used clusters from the CLASH survey \citep{2012ApJS..199...25P}.
-Five of the twenty-five CLASH clusters were chosen based on their extreme gravitational lensing properties, and of the other twenty, one had no wide-field weak lensing data suitable for estimating $M_{200}$.
+Five of the twenty-five CLASH clusters were selected because of their extreme gravitational lensing properties, making them a highly biased sample that we exclude from our analysis.
+Of the other twenty, which were selected based on X-ray luminosity, one had no wide-field weak lensing data suitable for estimating $M_{200}$.
 We therefore use the same sample of nineteen X-ray selected clusters as used in \citet{2015ApJ...806....4M}, taking our $M_{200}$ estimates from this paper also.
 We assume the X-ray selection criteria used are a suitable proxy for mass-selection, such that the CLASH clusters have unbiased $\effein$ at a given $M_{200}$.
 This may not be strictly true,\footnote{One could certainly imagine that at fixed halo mass: more centrally concentrated clusters, with larger $\effein$, are also brighter in the X-ray.} and we would ideally apply the CLASH selection function to our simulated clusters.
 However, at the high-mass end probed by CLASH we have very few simulated clusters, and cannot meaningfully replicate the CLASH selection.

 For the strong-lensing properties of the CLASH clusters we used the \emph{PIEMD + eNFW} mass models constructed by \cite{2015ApJ...801...44Z}, using the method from \citet{2013ApJ...762L..30Z}.
 These were obtained through the \emph{Hubble Space Telescope} Archive as a high-end science product of the CLASH program.
 The CLASH sample spans a range of redshifts from 0.19 to 0.89.
 In order to compare directly with our simulated clusters, we re-scale the lensing maps to common lens and source redshifts of $z_\mathrm{l} = 0.375$ and $z_\mathrm{s} = 2$.
 This involves taking the CLASH convergence and shear maps (expressed on a grid of angular coordinates), and multiplying their normalisation by the ratio of the critical surface density used to generate them to the critical surface density for our chosen lensing geometry, and then also re-scaling the angular coordinates by the ratio of the angular diameter distance to the CLASH cluster to the angular diameter distance to $z_\mathrm{l}=0.375$.
 Once we have re-scaled the convergence and shear maps, we follow the procedure described in Section~\ref{sect:lensing_observables} to calculate the tangential critical curves.
 We apply a similar re-scaling to the $M_{200}$ values from \citet{2015ApJ...806....4M}.
 We take their best-fit physical parameters that describe the halo ($\rho_\mathrm{s}$ and $r_\mathrm{s}$ of NFW profiles), and calculate the corresponding value of $M_{200}$ at $z=0.375$.